Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Model and results

-In the case of the contour model, the Skorokhod topology associated with the Hausdorff distance seems like a suitable choice.
-However, contrary to microscopic interfaces, which are simple curves with poles of length at least $2/N$, elements of $\Omega$ are however not necessarily simple curves (see Figure~\ref{fig_non_simple_curve}).
-Due to Property~\ref{property_state_space}, a curve $\gamma\in\Omega$ is non simple when (and only when) one or more of its poles is at the extremity of a vertical or horizontal line.
-This means that one has to carefully control the contour dynamics at the poles.
-This is the main difficulty of the study, and in particular the Skorokhod topology associated with the Hausdorff distance turns out to be too strong.
-Instead, we separately control the trajectory of a droplet in volume distance $d_{L^1}$ (defined in~\eqref{eq_def_distance_L1}), and the time integral of the trajectory of its poles.
-For each $T>0$, define thus the set:
+In the case of the contour dynamics, the Skorokhod topology associated with the Hausdorff distance seems like a suitable choice.
+However, this topology turns out to be too strong.
+Indeed, although it is possible to control the volume of droplets pointwise in time (in terms of the volume distance $d_{L^1}$ defined in~\eqref{eq_def_distance_L1}), a pointwise control seems out of reach for the poles.
+This is because poles can grow regardless of the shape of the interface, making it very difficult to prove their macroscopic diffusive motion.

+Still, some information on the poles needs to be present in the topology as we need to characterise curves with degenerate poles as in Figure~\ref{fig_non_simple_curve}.
+It turns out to be possible and sufficient to control the trajectory of the poles in a time-integrated way.
+For each $T>0$, define the set:

-\textbf{Notation: } we often use the subscript $\cdot$ (as in $\gamma_\cdot$ in~\eqref{eq_def_d_E}) to denote a trajectory, provided the time interval on which it is defined is clear from the context. \\ In Appendix~\ref{sec_the_set_E(0,T0)}, we study the set $E([0,T],\e)$ when equipped with the distance:
+\textbf{Notation: } we often use the subscript $\cdot$ (as in $\gamma_\cdot$ in~\eqref{eq_def_d_E}) to denote a trajectory, provided the time interval on which it is defined is clear from the context. \\

-with $d_{L^1}^S$ the Skorokhod distance associated with $d_{L^1}$, and $d_{\mathcal{H}}$ the Hausdorff distance~\eqref{eq_def_distance_Hausroff} on $\Omega$.
-Recall the convention~\eqref{eq_dist_volume_of_interf_as_dist_droplets} that the $L^1$ distance between two curves is by definition the $L^1$ distance between the droplets they delimit.
-Note that, since trajectories in $E([0,T],\e)$ have almost always finite length, the associated droplets are almost always bounded subsets of $\R^2$, thus the time integral of the Hausdorff distance in~\eqref{eq_def_d_E} is well-defined. \\
+Let $d_{L^1}^S$ denote the Skorokhod distance associated with the volume distance $d_{L^1}$ between curves (recall the convention~\eqref{eq_dist_volume_of_interf_as_dist_droplets} that the $L^1$ distance between two curves is by definition the $L^1$ distance between the droplets they delimit), see e.g.~\cite[Chapter 4 Section 1]{Kipnis1999} for the classical construction of the Skorokhod distance.
+Recall also that $d_{\mathcal{H}}$ is the Hausdorff distance~\eqref{eq_def_distance_Hausroff} on $\Omega$.
+The set $E([0,T],\e)$ is then equipped with the distance:

+Note that, since trajectories in $E([0,T],\e)$ have almost always finite length, the associated droplets are almost always bounded subsets of $\R^2$, thus the Hausdorff distance in~\eqref{eq_def_d_E} is almost always well-defined.
+Properties of $(E([0,T],\e),d_E)$ are established in Appendix~\ref{sec_the_set_E(0,T0)}. \\

-Informally stated, the hydrodynamic limit result is then the following: the sequence $(\mathbb{P}^N_{\beta,H})_{N\in \N^*}$ of laws of the interface converges weakly to a probability measure concentrated on trajectories in $E([0,T],\e)$ that are weak solutions, in the sense defined below in~\eqref{eq_formulation_faible_avec_der_en_temps}, of:
+Informally stated, our hydrodynamic limit result is the following.
+Introduce the mobility $\mu$ of the model:

+The sequence $(\mathbb{P}^N_{\beta,H})_{N\in \N_{\geq 1}}$ of laws of the trajectory of interfaces converges weakly to a probability measure concentrated on trajectories in $E([0,T],\e)$ that are weak solutions, in the sense defined below in~\eqref{eq_formulation_faible_avec_der_en_temps}, of: